 - Range of handsets to suit different applications (eg management, water/dust protection, staff protection/duress)

 Wireless Internet access defines your customers' experience.
 Whether using the network for business or pleasure, customers demand pervasive wireless coverage in their room, in the hotel lobby, at a restaurant or in a conference center.
 Hotels and resorts rely on predictable wireless performance to ensure satisfaction and brand loyalty.

 It isn't just guests who need access to the network.
 More than almost any other business, workers in hospitality depend on mobility and information access to achieve operational and service excellence.
 A reliable and high-performance wireless network can minimize operating costs while improving overall effectiveness and service quality.

 From the beginning, Fortinet designed its network for the All-Wireless Enterprise: an organization that never needs to depend on wires for network connectivity.
 For hotels, resorts and other venues, this has become a critical requirement.
 Guests, staff and third parties need to be assured of reliable service throughout a venue - not just for existing voice and data applications but for new and unforeseen services.

 Simple to Deploy & Manage

 - Wireless Like Wire.
-Meru's virtualized Wireless LAN offers all the performance that users expect from wired Ethernet combined with the mobility of cellular.
+Fortinet's virtualized Wireless LAN offers all the performance that users expect from wired Ethernet combined with the mobility of cellular.

 - Quality of Service.
 Data applications get the predictable bandwidth they need while toll-quality voice is assured.